FAST Agile combines Open Space and Open Allocation to create a lightweight, simple to understand, and simple to master agile method - that scales!

 At the end of the cycle, the Collective comes back together.
 Each team shares their progress to ensure that everyone in the Collective is in sync with the current state of development and discovery.
 Making use of the Collective being already gathered, these steps are repeated, and teams again form around work for the next Value Cycle.

-Note - Value Cycle period is not prescriptive.
+Note - The Value Cycle period is not prescriptive.
 A two-day cadence is a recommended starting experiment.
 FAST is a flow system, not an iterative method, so Value Cycles are not time boxes to fit work into.
-There is no reason that a Collective could not have a two-day cycle followed by a three-day cycle in a week should that be of appeal.
+There is no reason a Collective could not have a two-day cycle followed by a three-day cycle in a week should that be of appeal.
 A Collective needs to discover the shortest synchronisation period that feels right.